tqhuy2018/Casper-ObjectiveC-sdk/README.md

 - Choose correct path to private key to sign for the deploy hash in put deploy function.

+## Usage how to

+The SDK can import from Project or Package writen in ObjectiveC.

-## Usage how to: A sample project using the Casper ObjectiveC SDK
+### Import and using Casper ObjectiveC SDK from ObjectiveC project

 Please refer to this address for a sample of 1 ObjectiveC project that calls the Casper ObjectiveC SDK.